Efficient Stable Population Protocols for Parity and Beyond: Efficient Protocols with Anomaly Detection

 \paragraph{MC+ protocol} \begin{itemize} \item Is active for a specified number of rounds, meaning its operations are limited to $R$ consecutive rounds.
 Note that if there are no anomalies, this means reaching a silent configuration. \item There is a negligible probability that a protocol anomaly signal will be triggered during the protocol's execution or within an expected time of $O(n^a)$ following its completion.
 Such an anomaly signal would stem from a state inconsistency, potentially indicating erroneous behavior in the protocol. \item The absence of such a signal, together with the lack of clock anomaly, indicates a successful execution of the task. \end{itemize}

-\begin{theorem} If a fast MC+ protocol and a polynomial-time stable protocol exist for the same problem, they can be combined to yield a protocol that is both fast (in expected running time) and stable (with high probability).
+\begin{theorem} If an efficient MC+ protocol and a polynomial-time stable protocol exist for the same problem, they can be combined to yield a protocol that is both efficient and stable.
 Moreover, if the polynomial-time stable protocol is silent, the resulting combined protocol is also silent.

 \end{theorem}